franklia/sq-ui/README.md

 REACT_APP_API_URI=http://localhost:3001/api

 Launch app:

-* Run `npm start` to start your local server, view the app on http://localhost:3000
+- Run `npm start` to start your local server, view the app on http://localhost:3000
-* Click "Login / Sign Up" and create a user which will act as your admin user
+- Click "Login / Sign Up" and create a user which will act as your admin user

-Set up API:
-* Set up api by following README file here: https://github.com/franklia/spot-quiz-api

 ## Author & Licence